AIPI540/AIPI540-Deep-Learning-Applications/README.md

 ![](https://storage.googleapis.com/aipi_datasets/Duke-AIPI-Logo.png)

 # AIPI 540: Deep Learning Applications
 Welcome to the GitHub repo for AIPI 540: Deep Learning Applications at Duke University.
-The course is part of [Duke's AI Master of Engineering program](ai.meng.duke.edu).
-The Spring 2022 section is taught by Jon Reifschneider.
-Please see Sakai for the course syllabus.
+This repo accompanies the Deep Learning Applications course, which is part of [Duke's AI Master of Engineering program](ai.meng.duke.edu).
+The Spring 2022 section is taught by [Jon Reifschneider](https://ai.meng.duke.edu/faculty/jon-reifschneider).
+Please see the course Sakai site for the course syllabus.

 ## Repo Organization
 This repository contains the following directories: